fish-shell/fish-shell/doc_src/cmds/emit.rst

 Notes
 -----

-Note that events are only sent to the current fish process as there is no way to send events from one fish process to another.
+Note that events are only sent to the current ghoti process as there is no way to send events from one ghoti process to another.